opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 The Plugin architecture is designed to enable solving specific problems and extending generic features.
 For example, [Anomaly Detection](https://github.com/opensearch-project/anomaly-detection) reads time stream data ingested and finds anomalies.
 Another example is [Job Scheduler](https://github.com/opensearch-project/job-scheduler) plugin which schedules and runs generic jobs.

-Plugins are of various types, generally can be categorized as:
+Plugins are of various types, generally categorized as:

 * Analysis: Used for researching of data available within the cluster,